Gad-MA/Longitudinal-Difference-Weighting/README.md

 ### Read the paper: &nbsp; &nbsp;   [![arXiv](https://img.shields.io/badge/arXiv-2404.03010-B31B1B.svg)](https://arxiv.org/abs/2409.13416)

+### An implementation of the longitudinal segmentation framework *LongiSeg* used in our work can be found [here](https://github.com/MIC-DKFZ/LongiSeg).

 ## Introduction

 Longitudinal medical imaging plays a vital role in tracking disease progression, treatment response, and patient outcomes over time.
 However, traditional segmentation methods often process each time point independently, leading to inconsistencies and missed temporal patterns.
 To address this, we introduce **Temporal Difference Weighting (TDW)**, a novel approach that enhances segmentation by explicitly modeling temporal changes between consecutive imaging scans.